12 Things Dollar Store Employees Won’t Tell You

 Avoid buying brand name items

 Although you can find name-brand products at dollar stores, you can usually find these products for less at other stores, Business Insider reports.
-These are 32 almost invisible ways stores trick you into spending more money.

 Always check expiration dates on food